CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/media-library-assistant/readme.txt

 <strong>Term Management</strong>

 Taxonomy terms are language-specific, and making sure the right terms are assigned to all items and translations can be a challenge.
-Terms can change when an item is updated in any of four ways:
+Terms can change when an item is updated in any of five ways:

 1. <strong>Individual edit</strong> - this is the full-screen Media/Edit Media submenu provided by WordPress.
 Taxonomies are displayed and updated in meta boxes along the right side of the screen.
 When "Update" is clicked whatever terms have been selected/entered are assigned to the item; they replace any old assignments.
 1. <strong>Media Manager Modal Window</strong> – this is the popup window provided by WordPress' "Add Media" and "Select Featured Image" features.
 Taxonomies are displayed and updated in the ATTACHMENT DETAILS meta boxes along the right side of the window.
 Whatever terms are selected/entered here are assigned to the item; they replace any old assignments.
 1. <strong>Quick Edit</strong> - this is a row-level action on the Media/Assistant screen.
 When "Update" is clicked whatever terms have been selected/entered are assigned to the item; they replace any old assignments.
 1. <strong>Bulk edit</strong> - this is a bulk action on the Media/Assistant screen, and is also available on the Media/Upload New Media screen.
 In the Bulk Edit area, terms can be added or removed or all terms can be replaced.
 The bulk edit can be applied to multiple item translations in one or more languages.
+1. <strong>IPTC/EXIF Metadata Mapping</strong> - this is done by defining rules in the "Taxonomy term mapping" section of the IPTC &amp; EXIF Processing Options.
+The mapping rules can be run when new items are added to the Media Library, from the Settings/Media Library Assistant IPTC/EXIF tab, from the Media/Assistant Bulk Edit area or from the Media/Edit Media submenu screen.

 When terms change in any of the above ways there are two tasks that require rules:

 1. How should language-specific terms be assigned to items selected?
-This is "Term Assignment".1.
-How should terms assigned to one translation of an item be used to update other translations of the same item?
+This is "Term Assignment".
+1. How should terms assigned to one translation of an item be used to update other translations of the same item?
 This is "Term Synchronization".

+When new terms are added during IPTC/EXIF taxonomy term mapping a third task is required; should new terms be added only to the current language or should they be made available in all languages?
+This is "Term Mapping Replication".

 <strong>Term Assignment</strong>